-Gorgeous summer weather and our continued efforts to physically distance means that nature trail hiking is an activity we can't recommend enough!
+Gorgeous fall weather and our continued efforts to physically distance means that nature trail hiking is an activity we can't recommend enough!

 Oxford, Ohio has an abundance of nature trails to explore all throughout town and we've rounded up five specific areas that are worth going out of your way to find.
 (And we'll help you!)
 You may be surprised at all of the hidden gems of our small town, ones that we guarantee you'll want to revisit again and again.

 The last two stops on this list, the Black Covered Bridge on the Oxford Area Trail System and the Boardwalk at the Ruder Preserve, are both wheelchair accessible because exploring nature is something everyone deserves to enjoy.

 If you're looking for a view, look no further than the Bluffs at the Silvoor Biologcal Sanctuary!
 They're the highest natural point you can access in town and give you a gorgeous view of the treetops, rocks, and water below.

 The hike up to the Bluffs is somewhat rigorous but it's a short climb so we'd rate it a "level two" on a scale from one to five for difficulty.
 The trek is definitley worth it!

 The paths connecting the north and south sections of the Silvoor Biological Sanctuary are private property, so please be respectful when you're walking the trails.
 Visit the Bluffs during daytime hours only.

 How to get here: Start at Peffer Park (right off Route 27).
 Walk straight through the field past the gazebo and swings.
 The trailhead is tucked into a corner behind the fire pit.
 Follow the trail, cross the little footbridge, and eventually you'll carefully make your way across a small stream.
 You'll notice the trail begins to incline shortly thereafter.
 Follow it up and you'll soon find yourself on The Bluffs!
 Watch out for tree roots.